 A core module which provides students with an understanding of basic cell structures and an awareness of different cell types and relates the structure and activities of cell components to their functions and to cellular activities as a whole.

 The second half of the module is concerned with biochemistry focusing on the properties of key biochemical molecules and their role in biochemical function.

 The aims of this module are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
-Specifically it aims to expose learners to some of the key questions of cell biology concerning cell structure and intracellular activities.
-Provide learners with practical experience in a range of laboratory-based biological techniques.
-Enhance learners' ability to manage themselves and to develop organisational, critical and analytical skills which are applicable to the workplace.
+Specifically it aims to expose students to some of the key questions of cell biology concerning cell structure and intracellular activities.
+Provide students with practical experience in a range of laboratory-based biological techniques.
+Enhance students' ability to manage themselves and to develop organisational, critical and analytical skills which are applicable to the workplace.

 Prior learning requirements

 Differences between prokaryotic and eukaryotic cells